mattmcmanus/node-helmsman/README.md

 * `localDir`: The local module folder where to search for executable files.
 Defaults to the directory of the executable (eg: If you execute `<module folder>/bin/<command>` the `localDir` will be `<module folder>/bin`)
 * `prefix`: The prefix of the subcommands to search for.
 Defaults to the executed file (eg: If you run `<command>` it will search for files in the `localDir` that start with `<command>-`
+* `metadata`: An object containing keys of command names and sub-objects containing the keys `description` and optionally `arguments`.
+* `usePath`: If `true` then helmsman will search the PATH for commands matching the prefix.

 #### Methods